 This page includes information specific to the southern soybean production region.
-For general information, see also the northern region soybean page.
+See also the northern region soybean page.

 Insect pest risk

 |High risk||Reduced risk||Low risk|

 - Sequential plantings of soybean (pod sucking bug populations move progressively from early to late plantings, eventually building to very high levels).

 - Water stressed plants (set fewer pods and suffer greater % seed damage).

 |Late soybean plantings (greater risk of podsucking bugs).|

 |Slugs and snails|

 - Above average spring–autumn rainfall

 - No-till stubble retained